RFS-ADRENO/zca-js/README.md

 ## Contributing

-We welcome contributions from the community.
+We welcome contributions from the community!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to:

+- 🐛 Report bugs and issues
+- ✨ Suggest new features
+- 🔧 Submit code contributions
+- 📚 Improve documentation
+- 🧪 Add or improve tests
+- 🔒 Report security vulnerabilities

+For more information, please read our [Code of Conduct](CODE_OF_CONDUCT.md) and [Security Policy](SECURITY.md).

 ## License